Burdett O'Connor Province

-Burdett O'Connor is a province in the northern part of Tarija Department in Bolivia.

-The province is also known as Burdett O'Connor and is named after Francisco Burdett O'Connor, a chronicler of the South American War of Independence and the making of Tarija.
+Burdett O'Connor is a province in the northern part of Tarija Department in Bolivia, named after Francisco Burdett O'Connor, a chronicler of the South American War of Independence and the making of Tarija.

 Location

 Burdett O'Connor province is one of six provinces in the Tarija Department.
 It is located between 20° 53' and 21° 58' south and between 63° 36' and 64° 26' west.

 The province borders Chuquisaca Department in the north, Eustaquio Méndez Province in the north-west, Cercado Province in the west, Aniceto Arce Province in the south-west, and Gran Chaco Province in the south and east.

 The province extends over 140 km from north to south, and 100 km from east to west.

 Population

 The main language of the province is Spanish, spoken by 98.4%, while 10.3% of the population speak Guaraní, also 1.8 speak Quechua, and 0.3% Aymara (by western immigrants).

-The population increased from 17,763 inhabitants (1992 census) to 19,339 (2001 census), an increase of 8.9%. - 47.5% of the population are younger than 15 years old.
+The population increased from 17,763 inhabitants (1992 census) to 19,339 (2001 census), an increase of 8.9%.
+47.5% of the population are younger than 15 years old.